-Yes, Intercorp can offer financing on most accounts through a premium finance company, or you can arrange for premium financing on your own.
+Yes, Intercorp offers financing on most accounts through a premium finance company.
+You may arrange premium financing on your own.

 8.Do I report claims to Intercorp?

-Yes.
-While insureds must follow the claims reporting requirements as outlined in the policy, all claims on Intercorp program business should be reported to us as well.
+Insureds must follow the claims reporting requirements outlined in the policy.
+We request to be notified also.
+All claims on Intercorp program business should be reported to us.

 9.May we issue certificates of insurance?

 Certificates may be issued in accordance with the following information.